Anjaneyasana: Variations

 Parivritta Anjaneyasana, a preparatory pose for Parivritta Parsvakonasana (where the rear knee is off the floor), is the rotated form of the pose.
 This has the opposite elbow to the bent forward knee, and the rear knee on the floor.

 Utthana Pristhasana, Lizard pose, is a variant with the forearms on the floor.

 Moving the front foot on to its side so the knee comes to the ground enables a transition to a related back bend, Rajakapotasana.

+In the full asana in Ashtanga Yoga, Raja Anjaneyasana, the rear foot is lifted and grasped with both hands, the head resting on the lifted foot, and the elbows pointing up.

-Some teachers use the name Crescent Moon Pose for a lunge with raised knee and raised hands, as in Virabhadrasana I. Some use the name Parivritta Anjaneyasana for Parivritta Parsvakonasana with elbow to knee.
+Some teachers use the names Crescent Moon Pose or High Lunge for a lunge with raised knee and raised hands, as in Virabhadrasana I but on the ball of the back foot.
+The pose is more difficult than Anjaneyasana (Low Lunge) as it requires both strength and balance.
+The pose can be performed using a chair, either holding the back of the chair with the outstretched hands, or with the back of the front thigh resting on the chair seat.